 And thanks to those hardy 65 or so colleagues at the conference who chose to listen to this presentation rather than attend the competing afternoon workshop with Dolores Mosquera, our very excellent and massively more famous/experienced EMDR colleague/trainer/researcher from Spain.

-Please do download the presentation, from which you’ll see the very positive assessment of AF-EMDR from qualitative interviews undertaken with eight fellow AF-EDMR-trained Consultants (with Worcester University ethical approval), together with 87 therapist and 49 personal client responses to comprehensive Survey Monkey questionnaires on the impact of EMDR used in this way.
+We were pleased with the very positive assessment of AF-EMDR from qualitative interviews undertaken with eight fellow AF-EDMR-trained Consultants (with Worcester University ethical approval), together with 87 therapist and 49 personal client responses to comprehensive Survey Monkey questionnaires on the impact of EMDR used in this way.

 Any questions or aspects you might like clarified, do get in touch, and if you’re EMDR-trained, do consider joining me and my EMDR Focus facilitator colleagues for one of our now numerous Unleash your EMDR workshops in London, in Newcastle-on-Tyne, and even in Australia and New Zealand in 2020…